 At Viral Launch, we’ve seen one recurring fundamental reason for a product’s failure on Amazon… lack of strategy.
 It’s not good enough to source a product, throw up a listing, and wait for the sales, and (perhaps unfortunately) focusing on sourcing a product that’s objectively ‘different’ or ‘better’ than your competition doesn’t matter much when you’re given one image and around 100 characters to draw the attention of shoppers.

 Everything on Amazon comes down to strategy, and strategy is the result of thorough research.
 Sourcing the right product and ensuring that it’s positioned correctly in the market is the key to driving success on Amazon.
-While we have recently published two lengthy posts which cover how to generate product ideas and how to launch and rank products in 2019, due to ever increasing importance, we’ll be taking a deep dive into the foundation of every successful strategy on Amazon: keyword research.
+While we have recently published two lengthy posts which cover how to generate product ideas and how to launch and rank products, due to ever increasing importance, we’ll be taking a deep dive into the foundation of every successful strategy on Amazon: keyword research.

 The Strategy Behind a Well Crafted Listing